The Creative Advantage Community Arts Partnership Report

-March, 2019 – During Year 5, the Central Arts Pathway was in its first year post-implementation, while the South-Southwest Arts Pathway was entering into its fourth and final year of implementation.
-Additionally, the Southeast Arts Region was engaging in their regional planning.
+March 2019 – During Year 5, the Central Arts Pathway was in its first-year post-implementation, while the South-Southwest Arts Pathway was entering into its fourth and final year of implementation.
+Additionally, the Southeast Arts Region was engaging in its regional planning.
 A unique aspect of The Creative Advantage continued to be the importance of empowering each school, pathway, and region to structure the initiative in a way that best met the community’s needs and resources.

 Creative Strategies for Career Connected Learning: Youth Voice in the Media Classroom

-November, 2018 – The national framework known as creative youth development takes a holistic, asset-based and artistically rigorous approach to helping young people thrive and actualize their whole selves.
-Informed by these practices and its vision, this report takes as a starting point that arts and culture matters in the lives of youth for developing other skills and traits.
+November 2018 – The national framework known as creative youth development takes a holistic, asset-based, and artistically rigorous approach to helping young people thrive and actualize their whole selves.
+Informed by these practices and their vision, this report takes as a starting point that arts and culture matter in the lives of youth for developing other skills and traits.

 The Creative Advantage Year 4 Evaluation Report